iv461/icey/icey/doc/getting_started.md

 ICEY is a a new API for the Robot Operating System (ROS) 2 that incorporates modern asynchronous programming concepts such as Promises and Streams and allows to use C++20 coroutines with async/await syntax.
 This simplifies application code and makes the asynchronous data-flow clearly visible.
 This enables fast prototyping with less boilerplate code.

-It is fully compatible to the ROS 2 API and allows for gradual adotoption as the `icey::Node` extends a regular ROS-NOde.
+It is fully compatible to the ROS 2 API and allows for gradual adoption as the `icey::Node` extends a regular ROS-NOde.
 It supports all major features of ROS: parameters, subscribers, publishers, timers, services, clients, TF.
 It supports not only regular nodes but also lifecycle nodes with a single API.

 ICEY operates smoothly together with the  `message_filters` package, and it uses it for synchronization.
 ICEY also allows for extension, demonstrated by the already implemented support for `image_transport` camera subscriber/publishers.